 Haha, psych!
 The rain returned as soon as I was packed up, and it rained all morning and into the afternoon.
 I was destined to be wet.
 On the bright side, I passed Warwoman Dell, where I had access to a pit toilet and a roof.
 It’s the small things in life.

 My guidebook for this trail is very old by now, so there were some changes I didn’t know about, like needing to ford the base of the waterfall on the left due to a bridge being out.
 I had to slide down the rock on the left to cross.
 On the bright side, I was already wet, so fording was no big deal.
 I really enjoyed the couple of waterfalls I saw – the nighttime deluge made them gorgeous.

 I ran into three trail maintainers – two heading out to tackle a big blowdown I crawled over, and one getting the trail ready for a race.
 It was awesome to run into them and thank them for their work.
 I certainly didn’t expect to see anyone, let alone volunteers, when the weather was so questionable.
+So impressive.

 After a very long, damp, cold afternoon, I arrived at Wilson Gap and set up, getting into dry clothes and shivering for awhile before I felt human again.
 Wilson Gap had a large, open campsite with several trails or old roads leading to it, but I saw no one except an owl.